mat-sz/cra-template-mat-sz/template/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the [mat-sz](https://github.com/mat-sz/cra-template-mat-sz) template.

 ## Available Scripts